Keeres/Dialysis-Nutrition-Tracker/README.md

 4. Tap Add button to add food to meal
 5. Tap the left or right arrow key to adjust the date

-## Credits

-This app was part of Udacity's' iOS Developer Nanodegree Porgram.